 You can use a Git client to download the source code from Wireshark’s code review system.
-Anyone can clone from the anonymous URL:
+Anyone can clone from the anonymous HTTP git URL:

-If you create a Gerrit account you can clone from an authenticated URL:
+If you have a GitLab account you can also clone using SSH:

 The following example shows how to get up and running on the command line.
-See Section 4.11, “Git client” for information on installing and configuring graphical Git and Gerrit clients.
+See Section 4.11, “Git client” for information on installing and configuring graphical Git clients.

 $ git --version

 If this is your first time using Git, make sure your username and email address are configured.
 This is particularly important if you plan on uploading changes:

 $ git config --global user.name "Henry Perry" $ git config --global user.email [email protected]

 # If you have a GitLab account, you can use the SSH URL: $ git clone -o upstream [email protected]:wireshark/wireshark.git # If you don't you can use the HTTPS URL: $ git clone -o upstream https://gitlab.com/wireshark/wireshark.git # You can speed up cloning in either case by adding --shallow-since=1year or --depth=5000.